 - Shih Tzu breeding

-We will write more of these specific articles in the future but overall, all dog breeds belong to the same species and we’ve written over 300 pages on dog breeding, where these breed-specific articles are just one page long.
+We will write more of these specific articles in the future but overall, all dog breeds belong to the same species, Canis familiaris, and we’ve written over 500 articles on dog breeding, where these breed-specific articles are just one page long.
 Focus on dog breeding first because heredity works the same way for all breeds, and once you are ready, learn as much as possible about your particular dog breed and its peculiarities.

 Remember that dog abortion exists in most countries.
 Pet overpopulation exists and we recommend people to breed their dogs if they believe they can all be adopted by responsible dog owners.
 Abortion is also an ethical decision you must take on behalf of your female dog(s).
 Obviously, if you are excluding some female dogs from your breeding program, you must absolutely spay them.

 Once you know where you want to be, you have to learn the essence of dog breeding.
 Canine genetics and heredity are what makes everything possible.
 It is not the easiest part but if you want to improve your breeding skills, you’ve got to take the minutes or hours to understand the role of canine genetics in dog breeding.

-Just mentioning canine genetics usually scare people off.
+Just mentioning canine genetics usually scares people off.
 I get it, people think about DNA, chromosomes, genes, alleles, and other words we don’t really remember the definitions of.